getodk/central-frontend/CONTRIBUTING.md

 If no name is specified for a bottom-level route, it is given the same name as its component.
 See [`routes.js`](/src/routes.js) for details.

+In general, we try not to use component names to drive logic.
+We also try not to use specific route names outside `routes.js`: we prefer route paths to route names where possible.

+#### Naming Conventions

+Most components are named according to the combination of a resource and an action or other descriptor, for example, `ProjectEdit` or `FormOverview`.
+The following are common suffixes:

+* `List`.
+A component that lists resources of a particular type.
+The component often includes a table, an empty table message, text and buttons above the table, and one or more modals.
+* `Table`.
+A table for a particular type of resource.
+A `Table` component should just be the `<table>` element and should not include an empty table message or other content.
+* `Row`.
+A row of a `*Table` component.
+* `Show`.
+A component that shows a single resource of a particular type.
+* `Home`.
+A parent component of related components, for example, `SystemHome`.
+* `New`.
+A modal used to create a new resource of a particular type.
+* `Edit`.
+A component used to update an existing resource of a particular type.
+* `Delete`.
+A modal used to delete an existing resource of a particular type.

 ### Vue Mixins

 Each component may use one or more mixins.
 Each file in [`/src/mixins/`](/src/mixins/) exports a mixin factory for a single type of mixin.
 (We use factories so that the component can pass in options for the mixin.)